 We can’t stand by and do nothing, while violence against women is on the rise at alarming rates during the pandemic: xenophobia, racism, misogyny, violence and hatred fueled by COVID-19, white supremacy, and all forms harmful attitudes and behaviours that stand in the way of equity and justice.

-Stand up and condemn this violence.
+Stand up and condemn violence against Asian women.

 Support grassroots organizations dedicated to support Asian and migrant sex workers and massage parlour workers:

 Butterfly Asian and Migrant Sex Workers Network in Toronto

 Red Canary Song in the US

 #CallItFemicide.
 Understanding sex/gender-related killings of women and girls in Canada 2020